Black Friday SaleFINAL HOURSBook & Save Now

 Meals: B

 Traverse the pristine Akamas Peninsula enjoying glorious views along the ridge, from the west coast, all the way to Pomos village in the northeast.
 The last stretch of the walk is along the undulating coastal dirt road next to the cliffs of Akamas providing yet more stunning views of the coast and sea.
 You eventually finish the route near the tiny Baths of Aphrodite cave.
 Here, according to mythology, the Goddess of Love & Beauty used to take her dip!
 Today's walk includes stretches of three nature trails (Smiyies, Adonis and Aphrodite).
 Another sight are the ruins of a medieval monastery known as ‘Pirgos tis Rigenas’ (the Queen's castle) and a nearby ancient oak tree.
 Accommodation: 3 nights at Chrysochou Bay, Akamas Peninsula.
 The modern-looking hotel is set in a fine position, just above a pebble beach.
 All rooms are ensuite.
+Note that this hotel regularly closes in January and February.
+Alternatively, you may stay at a friendly hotel in the Latchi beach area with lots of restaurants and shops nearby.

 Meals: B